 (3) DEQ Initiated Modification.
 If DEQ determines that the conditions have changed such that a General ACDP for a category needs to be modified, DEQ may issue a new General ACDP for that category and assign all existing General ACDP permit holders to the new General ACDP.

 (4) Rescission.
-In addition to OAR 340-216-0082 (Termination or Revocation of an ACDP), DEQ may rescind an individual source's assignment to a General ACDP if the source no longer meets the requirements of this rule or the conditions of the permit, including, but not limited to a source having an ongoing, reoccurring or serious compliance problem.
-Upon rescinding a source's assignment to a General ACDP DEQ will place the source on a Simple or Standard ACDP.
-DEQ may also revoke a General ACDP or attachment or both if conditions, standards or rules have changed so the permit or attachment no longer meets the requirements of this rule.
+DEQ may rescind an individual source's assignment to a General ACDP if the source no longer meets the requirements of the permit.
+The source must submit an application for a Simple or Standard permit upon notification by DEQ of its intent to rescind the general ACDP.
+Upon issuance of the Simple or Standard permit, DEQ will rescind a source's assignment to a General ACDP.
 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

 [ED.
 NOTE: Tables referenced are available from DEQ.]